Dependence-Aware, Unbounded Sound Predictive Race Detection: and Analyses

 \emph{\BR analysis} and \emph{\WBR analysis} are new online dynamic program analyses that compute \BR and \WBR and detect \BR- and \WBR-races, respectively.
 Algorithms~\ref{alg:br-analysis} and \ref{alg:wbr-analysis} show \BR and \WBR analyses, respectively, for each kind of event.
 This section's notation and terminology follow the \WCP and \DC papers' to some extent~\cite{vindicator,wcp}.

 Both algorithms show the differences relative to prior analyses (\BR versus \WCP and \WBR versus \DC) by labeling lines with ``$+$'' to show logic added by our analyses and ``$-$'' with grayed-out text to show lines removed by our analyses.
-Algorithm~\ref{alg:br-analysis} shows that \BR analysis requires few changes to \WCP analysis.
-These changes are for tracking write--write conflicts to add ordering when a future read is detected on the second write's thread.
-In addition, \BR analysis avoids reporting write--write races for writes in critical sections on the same lock by using $\amsbb{L}^w_{l,x}$ at line~\ref{line:br-analysis:check-write-write-race}.
+Algorithm~\ref{alg:br-analysis} shows that \BR analysis requires several changes to \WCP analysis.
+These changes are for tracking write--write conflicts to add ordering (1) when a future read is detected on the second write's thread and (2) when two critical sections are HB ordered by the conflicting writes.
+In addition, \BR analysis avoids reporting write--write races for writes in critical sections on the same lock.

 Algorithm~\ref{alg:wbr-analysis} shows that \WBR analysis makes several significant changes to \DC analysis.
 These changes are primarily to deal with branches, by recording information about write--read dependencies at read events (lines~\ref{line:wbr-analysis:get-last-writer-thread}--\ref{line:wbr-analysis:add-to-d_t}) and using the recorded information at branch events (lines~\ref{line:wbr-analysis:use-release-time}--\ref{line:wbr-analysis:remove-dependencies}).
 Unlike \DC analysis, \WBR analysis does not establish ordering at any conflicting accesses, and it never needs to track ordering from a read to another access (since it detects only write--read conflicts).
-In addition, \WBR analysis ensures it does not report races on accesses in critical sections on the same lock, by maintaining and using the locksets $L^w_{x,t'}$ and $L^r_{x,t'}$ when checking for races.
+In addition, \WBR analysis ensures it does not report races on accesses in critical sections on the same lock.

 \paragraph{Analysis details}

 In both \BR and \WBR analyses, the procedural parameters $t$ and $l$ are the current thread and lock; $L$ is the set of locks held by the thread performing the current event; $R$ and $W$ are the sets of variables that were read and written in the ending critical section on $l$; and $e$ represents the current read or branch event (for detecting branch dependencies).